LHolten/blog/content/hidden/rust_query_0.4.md

 We only want to return `Some(Info)` if we have an average, so that is why we use the `optional` combinator.
 It allows us to use `row.and` with `row.then` to only construct `Info` when we have an average.

 ### Covariant Expressions
-`Expr` (or rather `Column` before it was renamed) used to be invariant in its lifetime, this fundamental property made it easy to separate scopes.
+`Expr` (or rather `Column` before it was renamed) used to be invariant in its lifetime.
+This fundamental property made it easy to separate scopes.
-However, for the `optional` combinator to be practical, it should be possible to use `Expr` from the outer scope inside, while expressions created inside should be prevented from leaking out.
+However, for the `optional` combinator to be practical, it must be possible to use any `Expr` from the outer scope in the inner scope.
+At the same time expressions created inside should be prevented from leaking outside.
 To support this use case, `Expr` is now covariant and all APIs that relied on the invariant lifetime have been updated.

 Covariant lifetimes seem to have the additional benefit that `rustc` understands them better.
 This means that the error messages are better on average.
 Sadly there is at least one case I know of where `rustc` is being a bit too smart and suggests making the transaction lifetime static.
 While this suggestion is technically a correct one, it is not useful because transactions should normally have a short lifetime.